NetherlandsForensicInstitute/confidence/README.rst

 confidence.py :+1:
 ==================

-Simple module to load and use configuration in a clean, 'pythonic' way.

 Confidence makes it easy to load one or multiple sources of configuration values and exposes them as a simple to use Python object.
 Given the following YAML file: